911 call released in FBI Metro shooting details possible attack on agent before encounter

 The agent fired “two or three” rounds, the 911 caller said, as the train was pulling into the Medical Center station the morning of Dec.
 15. The caller indicated that the agent then helped the injured man get off the train at the station.

-The caller said the FBI agent was “attacked” by the other passenger, but did not describe how and did not indicate if there was any physical contact before the shooting.
+The caller said the FBI agent was “attacked” by the other passenger but did not describe how and did not indicate whether there was any physical contact before the shooting.

 The passenger was hospitalized with gunshot wounds but survived and has been released, Metro officials said.
-The 911 call released does not mention if the man who approached the agent had a weapon.
+In the released recording, the 911 caller does not mention whether the man who approached the agent had a weapon.
 The FBI and Metro Transit Police have never indicated that a weapon was recovered from the scene.

-Officials from the three investigating agencies — the FBI, the Metro Transit Police, and the Montgomery County State’s Attorney’s Office — have declined to provide further details of what happened or release images from train car cameras that captured the shooting.
-Days after the shooting in December, authorities said it followed a “verbal exchange.”
-In the first 24 hours after the shooting the FBI and transit police had only called it an “agent-involved shooting” and initially declined to answer questions about who specifically fired a weapon.
+Officials from the three investigating agencies — the FBI, the Metro police and the Montgomery County state’s attorney’s office — have declined to provide further details about what happened or release images from train-car cameras that captured the shooting.
+Days after the December shooting, authorities said it followed a “verbal exchange.”
+In the first 24 hours after the shooting, the FBI and transit police had called it only an “agent-involved shooting” and initially declined to answer questions about who specifically fired a weapon.

-The State’s Attorney for Montgomery County, John McCarthy, would not comment Wednesday on the 911 call or the case, citing his office’s ongoing investigation.
-Ian Jannetta, a Metro Transit Police spokesman, declined to comment Wednesday other than saying the shooting victim had been released from the hospital and that Metro investigators have turned over their evidence available so far to the State’s Attorney’s Office.
+The state’s attorney for Montgomery County, John McCarthy, would not comment Wednesday on the 911 call or the case, citing his office’s ongoing investigation.
+Ian Jannetta, a transit police spokesman, declined to comment Wednesday other than saying the man who was shot had been released from the hospital and that Metro investigators have turned over their available evidence to the state’s attorney’s office.

-Officials with the FBI public affairs office could not be reached for comment.
+Officials with the FBI public affairs office did not immediately respond to phone and email messages seeking comment.

-The 911 recording, provided by Montgomery County’s 911 center after a public records request, offers only a limited snapshot: the account of one witness.
-It does not disclose what was said between the two men.
+The 911 recording, provided by Montgomery County’s 911 center after a public records request, offers only a limited snapshot — the account of one witness.
+It does not disclose what was said between the agent and the man who was shot.

 But the call does offer the most detailed account to date of what transpired.

-The witness placed his 911 call about 6:40 a.m., Dec.
-15, and said there had been a shooting on a Metro train.
-In the recording provided to The Washington Post, certain information such as the caller’s phone number is redacted.
+The witness placed his 911 call about 6:40 a.m.
+Dec.
+15 and said there had been a shooting on a Metro train.
+In the recording provided to The Washington Post, some information, such as the caller’s phone number, is redacted.
 A few spots in the recording are difficult to hear.

 “And where are you?” the 911 operator asks.